blbadger/blbadger.github.io/language-representations-inputs.md

 tokens = torch.topk(logits, 5)[1][0] # indicies of topk of tensor
 ```

+Given

 $$
 \mathtt{This \; is \; a \; prompt \; sentence.}
 $$

-For the invertible fully connected network used above one can see that successive outputs are semantically similar, which is perhaps what one would expect given that this model acts on a trained embedding.
+For the invertible fully connected network following a token-to-embedding transformation from a trained GPT-2 (as used above) one can see that successive outputs are semantically similar, which is perhaps what one would expect given that a trained embedding would be expected to recover words that mean approximately the same thing (ie 'speedy' is an approximate synonym for 'prompt').
 The top five input token strings are

 ```
 This is a prompt sentence.